noetl/noetl/tests/fixtures/playbooks/save_storage_test/README.md

 - These playbooks reference a Postgres credential through `workload.pg_auth`.
 - Some variants use `pg_local` (local/dev) while others may reference `pg_k8s` (cluster test env).
 Either:
   - Register a credential with that exact name, or
-  - Edit the playbook’s `workload.pg_auth` to match your existing credential name.
+  - Edit the playbook's `workload.pg_auth` to match your existing credential name.

 Examples to register credentials:
 ```bash